puckipedia/StackStream/README.md

 note: offsets are calculated after popping arguments.

-- (+ / - \*): a:number b:number → c:number - Calculates a +/-* b.
+- `(+ / - \*)`: a:number b:number → c:number - Calculates a +/-* b.
-- =: a:number b:number → c:number - If a and b are equal, c is 1, else it is zero.
+- `=`: a:number b:number → c:number - If a and b are equal, c is 1, else it is zero.

-- dup: a → a a - duplicates the top item on the stack.
+- `dup`: a → a a - duplicates the top item on the stack.
-- drop: a → - drops the top item.
+- `drop`: a → - drops the top item.
-- dive: a:codeblock N:number → - dives N items into the stack, and executes a.
+- `dive`: a:codeblock N:number → - dives N items into the stack, and executes a.
 After a is done executing, dives back N items.
-- dig: b ...
+- `dig`: b ...
 N:number → ... b - moves an item N items into the stack onto the top.
-- bury: ... a N:number → a ... - moves an item on top of the stack N items into the stack.
+- `bury`: ... a N:number → a ... - moves an item on top of the stack N items into the stack.
-- stack-count: → a:number - Counts the amount of items on the stack.
+- `stack-count`: → a:number - Counts the amount of items on the stack.
-- swap: a b → b a - swaps the top two items on the stack.
+- `swap`: a b → b a - swaps the top two items on the stack.

-- if: cc:number b:codeblock → - if cc is non-zero, executes b.
+- `if`: cc:number b:codeblock → - if cc is non-zero, executes b.
 Else, just pops it from the stack.
-- elseif: cc:number b:codeblock a:codeblock → - if cc is non-zero, executes a.
+- `elseif`: cc:number b:codeblock a:codeblock → - if cc is non-zero, executes a.
 Else, executes b.

-- exec: a:codeblock → - Executes a.
+- `exec`: a:codeblock → - Executes a.
-- def: b:codeblock a:symbol → - Defines a to be a method, which will execute b.
+- `def`: b:codeblock a:symbol → - Defines a to be a method, which will execute b.
-- assert: a:number → - If a is zero, errors
+- `assert`: a:number → - If a is zero, errors
+- `pack`: ...
+N:number → a:packedblock - Packs the top N items in the stack into a packed block.
+- `unpack`: a:packedblock → ...
+N:number - Unpacks the packed block, and pushes the size of it on top.
+- `pack-size`: a:packedblock → N:number - pushes the amount of items inside the packed block.

-- stdinout: → a:stream - pushes a stream referencing stdin / stdout to the stack.
+- `stdinout`: → a:stream - pushes a stream referencing stdin / stdout to the stack.
-- read-stream: a:stream → b:number - reads of the top stream, and returns the value.
+- `read-stream`: a:stream → b:number - reads of the top stream, and returns the value.
-- write-stream: a:stream b:number → - writes b onto stream a.
+- `write-stream`: a:stream b:number → - writes b onto stream a.
-- tell-stream: a:stream → b:number - gets the location of the cursor in the stream, if not possible errors.
+- `tell-stream`: a:stream → b:number - gets the location of the cursor in the stream, if not possible errors.
-- seek-stream: a:stream b:number → - sets the location of the cursor in the stream, if not possible errors.
+- `seek-stream`: a:stream b:number → - sets the location of the cursor in the stream, if not possible errors.
-- eof-stream: a:stream → b:number - if stream a hit eof, pushes 1, else 0
+- `eof-stream`: a:stream → b:number - if stream a hit eof, pushes 1, else 0

-- new-buffer: → a:stream - Creates a new empty buffer, with pointer to location 0.
+- `new-buffer`: → a:stream - Creates a new empty buffer, with pointer to location 0.
-- write-buffer: a:stream b:number c:number → - Writes c into location b of the stream.
+- `write-buffer`: a:stream b:number c:number → - Writes c into location b of the stream.
-- read-buffer: a:stream b:number → c:number - Reads the data at location b of the stream.
+- `read-buffer`: a:stream b:number → c:number - Reads the data at location b of the stream.

+Depending on the interpreter, `new-tcpstream`, `read-file` and `write-file` might be available:

+- `new-tcpstream`: a:packedblock b:number → c:stream - connects to the host represented by a, and port b.
+- `read-file`: a:packedblock → b:stream - opens the file represented by a, read-only.
+- `write-file`: a:packedblock → b:stream - opens the file represented by a, read-write.

 # Convenience methods
 Some convenience methods are presented, implemented in StackStream itself:

-while: a:codeblock → - Executes code block a, and checks the top value of the stack afterwards.
+`while`: a:codeblock → - Executes code block a, and checks the top value of the stack afterwards.
 If non-zero, loop. (do { } while())

     { dup 1 dive swap { drop } { while } elseif } 'while def

-compare: a:number b:number → a c:number - Compares a to b, and pushes the result value, while keeping value a intact.
+`compare`: a:number b:number → a c:number - Compares a to b, and pushes the result value, while keeping value a intact.

     { swap dup 2 dig = } 'compare def

-dig': a ...
+`dig'`: a ...
 N:number → a ... a - Digs up an item, but keeps a duplicate of it on its original position

     { dup dup -1 * swap 1 + bury { dup 2 dig bury } dive } 'dig' def

-stack-check: a:codeblock → - Executes a, but makes sure the stack doesn't change size.
+`stack-check`: a:codeblock → - Executes a, but makes sure the stack doesn't change size.

     { stack-count swap 1 dive stack-count = assert } 'stack-check def

 # Example code
-cat: (Only gets stdinout once)
+`cat`: (Only gets stdinout once)

     stdinout { dup dup dup read-stream write-stream eof-stream } while